pandeyaakash/Aakash-s-Portfolio/README.md

     </div>
     <div class="col">

-<span style="font-style:italic;font-size:15px;">[28/06/2015] – [30/06/2015]</span>
+<span style="font-style:italic;font-size:15px;">June 2015</span>
 <br>
-A robot was built that made movements according to the analyzed the gestures.
-This involved programming of arduino board and interfacing of web camera and LED's.
+Development of a mini robot that can make movements according to the analyzed hand gestures.
+This project involved programming of arduino board, related electronics and interfacing of web camera and LED's.
 <br>
 <br>
 <br>